Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/nonsolutionspecific/_index.md

 ---
-title: Non-Solution
+title: Non-Solution-Specific
-linktitle: Non-Solution-Specific
+linktitle:  Non-Solution
-description: Non-Solution-Specific Application Landscape Components refer to all components other than the core solution or Solution-specific Application typical used for devops
+description: Non-Solution-Specific Application components refer to all components other than the core solution or solution-specific Application typical used for devops
 tags: [solution, architecture]
 alwaysopen: false
-weight: 99
+weight: 101
 ---

 {{% children description="true" depth="1" %}}